 Can you get to Andorra by train?

-There are buses from Toulouse, France as well.
+There are buses from Toulouse, France, as well.

-So in between eating breakfast and checking emails, I multi-tasked.
-I booked a seat on DirectBus which currently runs 8 services a day in each direction from Barcelona Sants, which is very convenient as it's just a 10-minute walk from the Albergue Pere Tarrés.
+So in between eating breakfast and checking emails, I multitasked.
+I booked a seat on the Andorra Direct Bus, which currently runs 8 services a day in each direction from Barcelona Sants, which is very convenient as it’s just a 10-minute walk from the Albergue Pere Tarrés.

 After a long breakfast and a relaxed checkout, I had time to catch up on some writing.
 Too many places and things to do and see means the backlog is building up.
 I am hoping for a day of crappy weather so I won’t have to feel guilty for sitting in front of my laptop playing catch-up.

-At the Barcelona Sants Bus Station, you need to check-in.
-You need your id and get your boarding pass.
+At the Barcelona Sants Bus Station, you need to check in.
+You need your ID and get your boarding pass.
 Just like flying:

 Direct bus timetable posted at the Barcelona Sants bus station:

 The bus was comfortable.
 Super fast Wi-Fi for those needing it.
 I sent emails to myself with 12 images attached for use on my blog later.
-I organise the photos on my phone, send by email and download them on my laptop, before uploading them later.
+I organise the photos on my phone, send them by email and download them on my laptop, before uploading them later.
 This works a treat.
 The emails were sent in about 5 seconds.
 Incredible for bus Wi-Fi.

 Then I just switched off and enjoyed the ride.